 17. Controls Hirsutism

-The case of excessive and uncontrolled hair growth in females has been, time and again, blamed on the genes, which is somewhat true.
+The case of excessive and uncontrolled hair growth in females has been, time and again, blamed on genetics, which is somewhat true.
 But, did you know that consuming peppermint tea can lower the surplus secretion of androgens?
 Well, studies have shown that after regular consumption of peppermint tea, a significant decrease in free testosterone and an increase in luteinizing hormone, a follicle-stimulating hormone, and estradiol was found, hence lowering the possibility of having excessive hair growth (17).
 Amazing!

 18. Eases Breastfeeding